olinjs/olinjs/classes/class11/README.md

 ![Little Bobby Tables](http://imgs.xkcd.com/comics/exploits_of_a_mom.png)

 SQL databases are queried with evaluated strings, which, if we're to learn anything from the previous paragraph, can lead to some less than desirable outcomes.
-All it takes for someone to delete or poison your dataset is someone like Little Bobby Tables' mother with a vendetta for against bad application developers.
+All it takes for someone to delete or poison your dataset is someone like Little Bobby Tables' mother with a vendetta against bad application developers.

 Now, you might say to yourself "why, we're not using SQL databases, so we must be immune injection attacks.
 Ha ha ha.
 Ha ha.
 Ha."
 That's right, laugh it up.
-Keep laughing right up until you realize that MongoDB is queried with a structured JavaScript API that lends itself to [it's own kind of injection](http://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html), as well as [arbitrary code execution](https://media.blackhat.com/bh-us-11/Sullivan/BH_US_11_Sullivan_Server_Side_WP.pdf) not just against your database, but potentially in your application as well!
+Keep laughing right up until you realize that MongoDB is queried with a structured JavaScript API that lends itself to [its own kind of injection](http://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html), as well as [arbitrary code execution](https://media.blackhat.com/bh-us-11/Sullivan/BH_US_11_Sullivan_Server_Side_WP.pdf) not just against your database, but potentially in your application as well!
+Many database abstraction layers (like Mongoose) inherently escape inputs to guard against inject attacks.
+These help to make development easier, but you should still code defensively against user inputs.

 ###Avoid Script Injection With Input Sanitization
 The easiest way to prevent a script injection from happening in your application is to validate all inputs and catch any potential attacks.